BalaurZmeu/Web_Programming_with_HTML5_CSS_and_JavaScript/Chapter_07/ch_7_exercises.md

 ﻿# Chapter 7 Exercises

-**1. Provide an `img` element and an associated CSS rule (two separate things) that could be used to render the following sun image.
+### 1. Provide an `img` element and an associated CSS rule (two separate things) that could be used to render the following sun image.
 Do not use a style attribute.
 Your code should cause surrounding text to flow down on the right of the sun image.
 You’re welcome to create an entire web page for testing purposes, but the only thing you’re required to submit is the image tag and the CSS rule.
 If you want to create an entire web page, you’ll need to find an actual sun-image file.
 Otherwise, feel free to dream up a sun-image filename and appropriate size values.
-You should assume that the image file is stored in the same directory as the web page.**
+You should assume that the image file is stored in the same directory as the web page.

-**My answer:**
 ```html
 <style>
   .sun {float: left;}